Nourish - 8 Great Reasons to Eat More Fat

 Eating a diet rich in saturated fats can keep you fuller for longer, thus preventing sugar spikes and over-snacking.
 As discussed earlier, it can also help to boost your metabolism – yay!

 Eating a variety of healthy fats is integral to having balanced hormones.
 Our bodies need different types of fats to create the building blocks that make hormones.
-Again the food sources for these fats such as avocado, coconut oil, egg yolks, ghee, nuts etc, also contain the essential nutrients we need for hormone production eg. A whole vitamin spectrum, folic acid, potassium, iron, calcium etc
+Again the food sources for these fats such as avocado, coconut oil, egg yolks, ghee, nuts etc, also contain the essential nutrients we need for hormone production.
+For example, a whole vitamin spectrum, folic acid, potassium, iron, calcium etc

 Lest we forget, fat can actually be good for your heart.
 Let’s bring it back to basics.
 There are two different types of cholesterol: LDL and HDL.
 LDL cholesterol is the bad cop, and HDL is the good cop.
 LDL is the cholesterol responsible for clogging up your arteries, significantly increasing the risk for heart disease and heart attacks.
-LDL comes from saturated fat sources such as animal fat, hydrogenated fats (found in low fat or normal margarines), cream, pastries etc. HDL cholesterol however is the superhero of the fat world.
-It patrols the blood stream seeking out LDL cholesterol which it attaches to and removes from the blood stream, almost like a plumber clearing a pipe.
+LDL comes from saturated fat sources such as animal fat, hydrogenated fats (found in low fat or normal margarine), cream, pastries etc. HDL cholesterol, however, is the superhero of the fat world.
+It patrols the bloodstream seeking out LDL cholesterol which it attaches to and removes from the blood stream, almost like a plumber clearing a pipe.

-HDL cholesterol are found usually in omega 3 fats.
+HDL cholesterol is found usually in omega 3 fats.
 Fantastic sources of these include oily fish, flaxseed oil, walnut oil, olive oil, etc.